interchainio/ibcprotocol.dev/content/implementations/relayers.md

   - title: Rust
     slug: Hermes
     description: |
-      This relayer is suitable for large bandwidth relaying operations as well as individual relayers
+      This relayer is suitable for large bandwidth relaying operations as well as individual relayers.
+It supports: ibc-go, ibc-rs, and there is work in progress for ibc-solidity and ibc-substrate

     link: |
       https://hermes.informal.systems/
   - title: Golang
     slug: Golang
     description: |
       **NOTE** this is repo is in active development so versions may be unstable.
+It supports: ibc-go, ibc-rs, and there is work in progress for ibc-substrate
     link: |
       https://github.com/cosmos/relayer
   - title: Typescript